-- No person younger than the age for completing compulsory education or younger than 15 may be employed. - The minimum age for hazardous work is 18 years.
+• No person younger than the age for completing compulsory education or younger than 15 may be employed.

+• The minimum age for hazardous work is 18 years.
-Other clauses include Discrimination of All Kind is Prohibited, Employees' Health and safety a Priority at All Times, Freedom of Association and the Right to Collective Bargaining, A Precautionary Attitude to Environmental Issues and Anti-Corruption.

-Suppliers are asked to sign off on the Business Code and to company with all clauses.
+Other clauses include Discrimination of All Kind is Prohibited, Employees' Health and Safety a Priority at All Times, Freedom of Association and the Right to Collective Bargaining, A Precautionary Attitude to Environmental Issues and Anti-Corruption.
+Suppliers are asked to sign off on the Business Code and to accompany with all clauses.
 NIBE also encourages the suppliers to evaluate their sub-suppliers.

-FPI Group has implemented the due diligence measures of NIBE.
+FPI Group has implemented due diligence measures of NIBE.
+Additionally, NIBE has collaborated with Ecovadis, a sustainability ratings company, to further enhance the assessment of suppliers in high-risk countries.